galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101/tutorial.md

 >
 > 1. {% tool [bedtools intersect intervals](toolshed.g2.bx.psu.edu/repos/iuc/bedtools/bedtools_intersectbed/2.30.0) %} the intervals of two datasets side-by-side:
 >
->    Enter the word `join` in the search bar of the tool panel, and select the
+>    Enter the word `intersect` in the search bar of the tool panel, and select the
->    tool named `Join - the intervals of two datasets side-by-side`
+>    tool named `bedtools Intersect intervals`
 >
 >    - *"File A to intersect with B"*: Select `Exons`
 >    - *"Combined or separate output files"*: Select `One output file per 'input B' file"`